Pina Colada Jello Shots turn a summer cocktail staple into fun shots perfect for any party! It’s a tropical combination that your friends will enjoy!

 - ¼ cup pineapple juice

-- 2 tablespoons Coco Real cream of coconut
+- 2 tablespoons cream of coconut (Coco Real)

-- 15 maraschino cherries, rinsed and dried
+- 12 maraschino cherries rinsed and dried

-- In a small mixing bowl, sprinkle the gelatin powder over ¼ cup water, and allow the powder to soak in for 2 minutes.
+- In a small mixing bowl, sprinkle the gelatin powder over 1/4 cup water, and allow the powder to soak in for 2 minutes.

-- Refrigerate until ready to serve.
+- Cover each cup with a lid and refrigerate until ready to serve.